 So what can save you from the horrors of a bad surgery or NSAID reliance?
 The humble tennis ball and anything else that restores the health of your muscles, tendons, and ligaments (as per Dr. Rosamoff) – in two words, physical therapy.
 A recent study covering 32,000 patients, published in Spine, documents this, showing that early treatment by a physical therapist for low back pain was associated with reduced risk of subsequent surgery, injections, physician visits, opioid use, and advanced imaging.
 The study also showed a corresponding reduction in overall lower back pain related medical costs relative to delayed treatment by a physical therapist.

-So listen to what physical therapists, athletes and users with pain are saying about the Massage Track tools:
+So listen to what physical therapists, athletes and users with pain are saying about the Deep Recovery tools:

 Dr. Lara Johnson, DPT (visit her website):

-I’d definitely recommend the Massage Track tools to a friend – it’s a very simple technique to use, but highly effective.
+I’d definitely recommend the Deep Recovery tools to a friend – it’s a very simple technique to use, but highly effective.
 It’s something that can really assist, is portable and will last a long time.
 The videos are extremely helpful – I think they’re great in encouraging not just rolling, but working methodically through tissues and holding an area for a length of time.

 I’d use these tools daily if possible – even 5 or 10 minutes a day on those areas that need it most, I found extremely helpful especially with my running.